• Home

 It is not child abuse, cruelty or neglect to work towards a schedule and routine, it may be the best thing you can do for everyone, especially if you cannot cope with too much unpredictability.

-First, you’ll want to get our newborn day and night confusion sorted out.
-You can do that typically in 3 days or less.
+First, you’ll want to get our newborn’s morning and evening confusion sorted out.
+You can do that typically in less than a week.

-After you’ve done that, begin with these infant feeding schedules.
+After you’ve done that, begin with these suggested infant feeding times.

 Note: Formula fed babies can probably go longer between feeds while breastfed infants will follow the schedule below.